FrancesCoronel/personal-website-v3/_services/freelancing.md

 ### Pricing

+> Web Design or Development

-I charge a **minimum** of $50/hour when it comes to web design or development but this price gets lower if the process only involves branding & identity.
-I charged my last development client $300 for a static website and my last design client $150 for branding.
-In terms of freelance writing, I charge 7 cents per word and a **minimum** of $10/hour.
+I charge a minimum of $50/hour when it comes to web design or development but this price gets lower if the process only involves branding & identity.

+I charged my last development client $300 for a static website.

+I charged my last design client $150 for branding.

+> Freelance Writing

+In terms of freelance writing, I charge 7 cents per word and a minimum of $10/hour.

 I charged my last writing client $200 for 2000+ words.

+> Mentoring

+I do charge to mentor others unless I feel it's appropriate to be generous.

+Through my Fullstack Academy ambassador position, I received $500 to mentor an incoming Grace Hopper student for 6 hours.